EarToEarOak/SDRSharp-Net-Remote/readme.md

 	{"Result":"Error","Type":"Value error","Message":"Value missing"}

+## Physical Controls ##
+You can use this to interface real-world controls such as buttons and rotary encoders to SDR#, a [basic tutorial](http://eartoearoak.com/tutorials-and-examples/sdrsharp-physical-controls) is available.

 ## License ##
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or